Flexible Work Guidelines and Resources

 • Expenses eligible for reimbursement, if any.

-Expectations and procedures
+Expectations and Procedures

 Staff and supervisors should discuss and consider the following: